derelk/appdotnet/README.md

 Current State
 -------------

 app.net's api is not yet stable and is incomplete.
-Right now, this module only supports authentication and user part of the api.
-Next one is posts.
+Right now, this module supports all working parts of the official api (auth, user and post).

 See https://github.com/appdotnet/api-spec for the state of the official api.